ebmdatalab/nimodipine-rct/nimodipine-webapp/README.md

 deploying to our pet server, and a `environment-sample` file that should be sourced before running

-Create interventions (once only at start of RCT).
-The allocation CSV is generated from the jupyter notebook in the same folder.
-The contacts CSV is a download of a tab of [this Google Sheet](https://docs.google.com/spreadsheets/d/1iVtlo-qGaK9KT35FaX94Gu0azei-TLIZZI52TZWvxMg).
+Create interventions (once only at start of the study).
+The practices to contact are generated based on practices with persistent and recent (if low-level) nimodipine prescribing, using a notebook in this repository.
+This is used to create a spreadsheet of contacts which should be committed to this repository when generated for the study.
+The spreadsheet must be in the format described in #2.
+Interventions for post, email and fax are then generated thus:

-    python manage.py create_interventions --allocations=../allocation\ and\ analysis/practice_allocations.csv  --contacts=../allocation\ and\ analysis/practices.csv
+    python manage.py create_interventions --contacts=../allocation\ and\ analysis/practices.csv

-Once at the start of each wave (as soon as possible following a monthly import to OpenPrescribing), create all the letters for that
-wave:
+Then pre-generate files for each of the contact methods for review:

-    python manage.py generate_wave --wave=1 --method=p
+    python manage.py generate_wave --method=p
-    python manage.py generate_wave --wave=1 --method=f
+    python manage.py generate_wave --method=f
-    python manage.py generate_wave --wave=1 --method=e
+    python manage.py generate_wave --method=e

-When a wave has been generated, archive it in github.
-On `largeweb2` it's in `/mnt/database/antibiotics-rct-data/` -- you can just do a `git commit -am "wave <n> letters" && git push`
+When a wave has been generated, archive it in this repository.

 When the postal letters have been sent, manually mark them as such:

     Intervention.objects.filter(wave='1', method='p').update(sent=True)

-Send the faxes and emails:
+Sending the faxes and emails automatically handings them being marked as set:

     python manage.py send_messages --wave=1 --method=email
     python manage.py send_messages --wave=1 --method=fax

 ## Other notes
-* In order to facilitation integration with openprescribing, the app connects to (and creates tables in) the existing openprescribing database.
+* In order to facilitate integration with openprescribing, the app connects to (and creates tables in) the existing openprescribing database.
 This already has a MailLog model, so there is a warty migration (`0003_maillog.py` which is only run in test/dev environments)
-* Generating wave 3 for intervention A requires custom wording, which is inserted in the view.
-This is in a CSV in the source code, which was downloaded from [this Google Sheet](https://docs.google.com/spreadsheets/d/1Yx9_dWnjscN6FNfes5Q3LT2E2yRdYbQVOY1Q-aZRFQw/edit?usp=drive_web&ouid=112987570757514537466)
 * Mailgun setup for fax - add a route `match_recipient("fax@openprescribing.net") -> forward("http://op2.org.uk/fax_receipt")`